bricehuang/say-sing/readme.md

 ```
 approximates the pitch A3.
 By varying the syllable and voice, it is possible to get a wide range of pitches.

 Given a melody, this app composes a combination of `say` commands that sings this melody.
+Example outputs can be found in `sample_out/`.

 ## Getting Started